abapGit/abapGit/docs/collections/_development/contributing.md

 3: Do the required changes to classes and/or main program

-4: Create the pull request with the changes
+4: Create the pull request with the changes.
+Look here for further help: [https://opensource.guide/how-to-contribute/#opening-a-pull-request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

 5: After the pull request is merged, abapmerge will automatically run to build the report version of abapGit.